KevinCh28/KevinCh28/README.md

-### Hi there 👋 My name is Kevin Chen, I'm a entreprejeur turned software engineer.
+### Hi there 👋 My name is Kevin Chen, I'm a entrepreneur turned software engineer.

 - 🌱 I’m currently learning Python
 - 📫 How to reach me: kevinch28@gmail.com